Microsoft's Game Mode Arrives Soon, Here's How It Works (Updated)

 “The goal here is providing a more consistent gameplay experience.
 In gaming scenarios where a player may encounter performance ‘hitches’ or sudden brief drops in framerate, with Game Mode, we look to smooth out those bumps,” he wrote in an email.
 “This is accomplished mainly by guiding which processes arrive at which set of CPU cores, but we’ll explore more about the science behind Windows Game Mode in time.”

-One would think that Game Mode works only with Universal Windows Platform (UWP) titles, a.k.a., games purchased through the Windows Store.
-However, it can work with UWP games as well as Win32 titles, so you can use it with any game, even if it was bought on Steam, Origin, and GOG.
+One would think that Game Mode works only with Universal Windows Platform (UWP) titles, aka games purchased through the Windows Store.
+However, it can also work with Win32 titles, so you can use it with any game, even if you bought it on Steam, Origin, or GOG.
 However, Gamill mentioned that you’ll get slightly better performance on UWP games that use Game Mode as opposed to the Win32 titles.
 Game Mode will also work with new titles out of the gate, so there’s no need to wait for an update from the developer side.
 If that wasn’t enough, Gamill also mentioned that Game Mode works “in tandem” with currently existing APIs as well as apps such as Razer Cortex and MSI Afterburner, which can further increase performance.

 You’ll start to see a difference in performance even in this development phase, but Gammill said that as Game Mode nears its finished version with the release of the Creators Update, we should see drastic improvements in the way it enhances gaming performance.
-Throughout the preview builds, you should expect multiple bug fixes and overall tweaks to the app as well.
+Throughout the preview builds, you should expect multiple bug fixes and overall tweaks to the app, as well.

-The many changes to the feature between now and the final release won’t provide concrete data for us to see how it compares against other performance boosting apps or API, but we plan to follow up on more specifics with Microsoft in the near future.
+The many changes to the feature between now and the final release won’t provide concrete data for us to see how it compares against other performance boosting apps or APIs, but we plan to follow up on more specifics with Microsoft in the near future.
 For now, those on the Insider program will get the chance to see a working prototype of Game Mode action.

 Won't have much of an impact on powerful cpus, but will probably be helpful on slower PCs filled with running programs and processes.